dailymotion/reactjs-meetup-12-2018-demo/README.md

 ## Intro

-This repository is a proof of concept that shows you how to show prioritized content with a React.JS application.
+This repository is a proof of concept that shows you how to show prioritized content with a React application.

 This project is a mockup of what we did on Dailymotion's website to improve video load time and first visit user experience, especially for mobile devices.